-The core concern of the present paper is the instantons on $S^1\times\mathbb{R}^3$, so-called calorons within the framework of thermal field theory.
-Focusing mainly on the topological characterisation of calorons, we re-examine the formula of the second Chern number in a gauge-independent manner, and find the modified description of the previous study on the topological invariant \cite{Nye:2000eg,Nye:2001hf}, whose central interest was the index theorem in the background of calorons.
-As is well-known, the BPS monopoles \cite{Prasad:1975kr} are interpreted as calorons of translational invariance with respect to the $S^1$ direction.
-In addition, the calorons in the infinite period limit of the $S^1$ result in instantons in $\mathbb{R}^4$, so the topological character of calorons has a complex structure with constituents of both magnetic and instanton charges.
-Although calorons carry non-integer topological numbers in general, we concentrate on integer-numbered cases here, namely the calorons of Harrington-Shepard type \cite{Harrington:1978ve} for establishing the genuine formula of the topological characterisation of calorons as a first analysis.
-We address the non-integer-numbered, or the non-trivial holonomy, cases in the subsequent paper.
-Note that we ignore here the compactified circle is spatial or the imaginary time, namely, non-thermal or thermal; we only investigate the topological character of the instantons on the circle compactified space $S^1\times\mathbb{R}^3$ at the classical level.
+The central concern of the present paper is the instantons on $S^1\times\mathbb{R}^3$, known as calorons within the framework of thermal field theory.
+Focusing mainly on the topological characterization of calorons, we re-examine the formula of the second Chern number in a gauge-independent manner, and find a modification to the results of a previous study on the topological invariant \cite{Nye:2000eg,Nye:2001hf}, whose primary interest was the index theorem in the background of calorons.
+As is well known, the Bogomolnyi-Prasad-Sommerfield (BPS) monopoles \cite{Prasad:1975kr} are interpreted as calorons with translational invariance along the $S^1$ direction.
+Moreover, since calorons reduce to instantons in $\mathbb{R}^4$ in the infinite-period limit of $S^1$, the topological character of calorons has a rich structure involving both magnetic and instanton charges.
+Although calorons carry non-integer topological numbers in general, we focus here on the integer case, namely calorons of Harrington-Shepard type \cite{Harrington:1978ve} as a first step toward establishing the general formula for the topological characterisation of calorons.
+The non-integer, or non-trivial holonomy, cases will be addressed in a subsequent paper.
+We emphasise that we do not distinguish here between a spatial compactified circle and an imaginary-time one -- that is, between non-thermal and thermal compactifications -- and investigate only the topological character of instantons on $S^1\times\mathbb{R}^3$ at the classical level.

-In the next section, we give a review on the previous study on the topological character of calorons and claim the need for refinement of it.
-This requirement is verified in section 3, in which analytic calculation is performed for an analytic caloron gauge field in several distinct gauges as a concrete illustration.
-We apply some knowledge about Sato's hyperfunction theory there, which is reviewed in Appendix.
-The final section is devoted to the summary.
+In the next section, we review the previous study on the topological character of calorons and argue that a refinement is needed.
+This claim is verified in Section III, where an analytic calculation is performed for a caloron gauge field in several distinct gauges as a concrete illustration.
+We make use of elements of Sato's hyperfunction theory, which is reviewed in the Appendix.
+The final section is devoted to a summary.